Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 c) Charging of thermal energy storage systems;

-d) Production of green hydrogen by electrolysis of water;
+d) Production of heavy water and green hydrogen by electrolysis of water;

-e) Charging energy storage for routine daily time shifting of interruptible power generation.
+e) Charging liquid metal energy storage for routine daily time shifting of interruptible power generation.

 This website section examines practical aspects of the public electricity system including: